tomhoule/graphql-conf-2025-talks/the-federated-graphql-subscriptions-zoo/slides.typ

       Sec-WebSocket-Protocol: graphql-ws, graphql-transport-ws
       ```
       #pause
-    - Init payloads are not headers
     // you have to think about just like header forwarding, but separate, and more complicated with the mappings
       #pause
-  - SSE (HTTP/2 and 3)
+  - SSE (HTTP/2 and 3)#pause
   - Multipart#pause
-- One connection between the Gateway and the relevant subgraph per subscribed client, even when they all subscribe to the same events#pause
+- *Resource consumption*: one connection between the Gateway and the relevant subgraph per subscribed client, even when they all subscribe to the same events#pause
 - Multi-protocol subscriptions
 ]